50 Best Happy Birthday Wishes For Pastor’s Wife

 Perhaps it has been a long time since you even had time to read a book besides the Bible.
 Perhaps you are a Sunday school teacher who reads the Word of God to teach from instead of soaking in.

-Whether you have a little boy or a little girl or several of each, you need encouragement that you are doing the good work God has called you to do.
+If you still have children at home you are still in the trenches.
+You can certainly use the encouragement of God’s grace!
+You may have a little boy or a little girl or several of each.
+And you need encouragement that you are doing the good work God has called you to do.

 Moms are Cultural Influencers

-These are the book titles that they have mentioned to me over the years.
+As a Christian writer, I am connected with many gifted writers who have children.
+They have mentioned these book titles to me over the years.
 They found them to be especially uplifting, encouraging or provided a new perspective in their crucial role as a mom.

 Pressing Pause